SM4DA/QeMFi/README.md

 The plots are saved as a pdf file.

 ## Composite Use of QeMFi
-In paperURL (TBA), the use of QeMFi as a composite dataset is described.
+In [associated publication](https://doi.org/10.1038/s41597-024-04247-3), the use of QeMFi as a composite dataset is described.
 The corresponding script is presented in this code repository as `SpecialStudy.py`.
 The `prep_data()` function within this script can be modified to generate the composite data set for a desired property.

 ## ORCA input file and related scripts